chariot-dev/chariot/README.md

 For documentation of all API endpoints please see the [API_ENDPOINTS.md](API_ENDPOINTS.md) file.

 #### GUI
 All of Chariot's features can be utilitized through the GUI.
+This is an alternative to using the CLI.
-The features that are functioning are:
+The features that are currently functioning are:
 * Creating a network
 * Creating a device
 * Deleting a network
-* Deleting a device
+* Deleting a device from a network
-* Modifying a network's properties (still alittle buggy)
+* Modifying a network's properties (a little buggy)

 The features that are not fully functioning are:
 * Authentication (creating an account and logging in with said account)
-*
+* Connecting to database to configure data collection
-*
+* Data collection from device
-* Modifying a device
+* Modifying a device (a little buggy)
-*
-*
-*
+* Monitoring device status as data collection episode is in progress
-*
+* Performing data analysis

 ## Contributing